Massive. Epic. Monumental.

 These terms often come off as cliches, and their overuse in music descriptions has diminished their relevance as descriptors.
 But in the case of Isidor’s new full-length album, 3218, there’s simply no way around them.
 From the moment the album’s intro on “Star Sheriff” gives way to the thunderous bass and gleaming synth melodies, “massive” is the only word that can properly describe the power behind the music.
 When the understated and beautiful “Touch the Sky” reaches its conclusion, “epic” is nearly the only term that can do it justice.
 And by the time 3218′s musical journey across diverse soundscapes draws to a close, it’s difficult to deny the monumental imagination, atmosphere, and overall quality on the recording.

 Isidor only recently emerged on the synthwave scene, releasing his first full-length album, Dark Night Genesis, in 2016.
 Although 3218 reveals a deep appreciation for and understanding of the genre, Isidor’s influences are not limited to its foundational contributors.
 Touches of classical music shine through in one moment, science fiction movie soundtracks reveal their atmospheric influence in another, and female vocals with a distinctive Serbian flair give the music a refreshing flavor that stands apart from releases coming out of North America and Western Europe.
-Isidor is a self-identified sci-fi geek, and 3218 is his vision of the future, heavily inspired by science fiction movies, video games, and television series.
-These influences permeate the recording, though the album is no derivative creation.
-It is an artistic triumph in its own right, and it delivers an experience that is every bit as rewarding as the best parts of franchises like Star Trek and Mass Effect.
+Isidor is a self-identified sci-fi geek, and 3218 is his vision of the future, heavily inspired by science fiction movies, video games, and television series, and although these influences permeate the recording, the album is no derivative creation.
+It’s an artistic triumph in its own right, and it delivers an experience that is every bit as rewarding as the best parts of franchises like Star Trek and Mass Effect.

 3218 promptly establishes its musical might on the opener, “Star Sheriff,” which proves to be one of the album’s most invigorating entries.
 A bright melody slides across a roaring, darksynth-style bass track that feels like it could do structural damage to a room at high volume.
 The energetic percussion delivers an unrelenting audio strike, pounding out three and a half minutes of masterful space synth.
 “Soldier of Fortune” follows on the heels of the opener with a more relaxed, but no less robust delivery, churning out deep bass notes while a beguiling melody guides the monstrous track through much of its duration.
 A handful of breaks clear the air just long enough for the towering rhythmic elements to re-assert their dominance each time they enter the soundscape.